 Tap or Bottle: Which Water Should You Drink?

-Doctors often advise to drink at least 1.5 liters of water per day, and it is a wise advice: dehydration can be a serious health issue.
+Doctors often advise drinking at least 1.5 liters of water per day, and it is wise advice: dehydration can be a serious health issue.
 Advertising pushes us to buy bottled water, insisting that tap water is not safe.
-It it worth spending money on those bottles?
+Is it worth spending money on those bottles?

 Is tap water dangerous?